 CONCEPT OF THE ORDER

 Oxidic Soils contain low-activity phyllosilicate clays and secondary oxides which give rise to variable charge properties.
-They form in the clayey weathering products of basic rocks.
+They form in the clayey weathering products of mafic rocks.
 The soils have a fine or very fine polyhedral fabric with friable failure to stable microaggregates of 2 mm or less, and low plasticity in relation to clay content.
 Surface horizons are clayey, and an increase in clay content occurs with depth although clay illuvial features are generally not apparent.

-CORELATION
+CORRELATION

 The order comprises most of the strongly weathered red loams and brown loams, many northern brown granular clays, and a few brown granular soils from ash beds and basaltic and andesitic rocks of the NZ Genetic Soil Classification.
 It correlates with the Oxisols of Soil Taxonomy.